yunchang-z/ecephys_spike_sorting/README.md

 cd \Users\labadmin\Documents\ecephys_clone\ecephys_spike_sorting

 Build the environment -- it will use the Pipfile located in this directory, and create the virtual environment in the local directory.
-Currently (May 2023) the latest version of setuptools appears to not function with installation of MATLAB, so after the install, we activate the environment and use pip to uninstall setuptools and install 59.8.0.
+Currently (April 2024) the latest version of setuptools appears to not function with installation of MATLAB, so after the install, we activate the environment and use pip to uninstall setuptools and install 59.8.0.
 Finally, install the ecephys code in the environment.

 ```shell
     $ set PIPENV_VENV_IN_PROJECT=1